nestjs/nest/CONTRIBUTING.md

 $ sh scripts/prepare.sh
 ```

-That will compile fresh packages and afterward, move them all to `sample` directories as well as run integration tests.
+That will compile fresh packages and afterward, move them all to `sample` directories.

 ### <a name="common-scripts"></a>Commonly used NPM scripts